 "Beckenham Place Park is the home of what has been for many years Britain’s busiest golf course.
 It provides sport for many golfers without handicaps as well as the two associated golf clubs, Beckenham Place Park Golf Club founded in 1907 and its junior, Breaside Golf Club, founded in 1947.
 For many years the professional was Tom Cotton, brother of the more famous Henry and father of Geoffery Cotton, who followed in the family footsteps after World War II and enjoyed fame as Chairman of the PGA (Professional Golfers Association).
 He was followed more recently by Bill Woodman, who left when the operation of the course passed to David Lloyd Leisure in the 1990s.
 BPP was also the nursery for many assistants who moved to major professional posts in other golf clubs after Tom Cotton’s tutelage.
 The course is short by today’s standards at 5,722 yards, but is regarded as challenging though much of the rough was cut back in the sixties to speed up play.
 (At present efforts are being made to extend the rough to encourage more wild life, maybe at the expense of ‘wild’ golfers, who have to hunt for lost golf balls!)
 Perhaps the final tribute to the course in these days of hi-tech equipment and reduced rough, is that the course record of 62, set many years ago by Tom Cotton remains unassailed.
 This was long before green keepers and the gales of 1987 removed some landmark hazards."

-The recent history of the course since the London Borough of Lewisham (LBL) acquired the park in 1972 is that council employed greenkeepers maintain the course upto the present day.
+The recent history of the course since the London Borough of Lewisham (LBL) acquired the park in 1972 is that council employed greenkeepers to maintain the course up to the present day.
 David Lloyd Leisure had the management of the golf course from 1992 to 1999 and since 1999 the golf returned to management by LBL until this year when Glendale Golf are managing the golf course on a short term contract.
 They have also taken over catering in the cafe.
 Details are available on Glendale Golf's website.

-The Course has struggled to maintain a good turnover of income perhaps because in some small way due to more golf facilities within travelling distance and the depressed economic conditions which affect relatively high cost forms of passtime and the frequent changes of management haven't always promoted the course to best advantage.
-However, a golf green fee for 4 hours entertainment compares well with most football match tickets in my view.
+The Course struggled to maintain a good turnover of income perhaps because in some small way due to more golf facilities within travelling distance and the depressed economic conditions which affect relatively high cost forms of passtime and the frequent changes of management haven't always promoted the course to best advantage.
+However, a golf green fee for 4 hours entertainment compared well with most football match tickets in my view.